gjtorikian/token_checksum/README.md

 # TokenChecksum

-Generates a 37 character long random token, with an (optional) prefix and a 32-bit checksum in the last 6 digits.
+Generates a 30 character long random token, with a prefix and a 32-bit checksum in the last 6 digits.
 Inspired by:

 * https://github.blog/2021-04-05-behind-githubs-new-authentication-token-formats/
 * https://github.com/stefansundin/token-checksum